Isobel Dalton: Bristol Academy

-After completing high school in Australia, Isobel made the move back to England to begin her professional career at Bristol Academy (now Bristol City) during the 2014/15 season.
-Dalton made her FA WSL debut against Arsenal WFC under manager Willie Kirk.
+Izzy began her professional career at Bristol Academy (now Bristol City) during the 2014/15 season.
+Dalton made her FA WSL debut against Arsenal under manager Willie Kirk.

 Brisbane Roar

 Dalton has had three stints at Brisbane Roar during the 2014–15, 2019–20 and 2020–21 seasons.
 Making her debut on 8 November 2014, in a 3–0 win over Adelaide United, since her debut she has made 24 more appearances for the side.
 Dalton recently topped the league with the most assists in the 2020/21 season with a total 7, while the team went on to finish 2nd in the regular season.
 She also won Brisbane Roar Player of the Year in the same season.